 Well, it’s the holidays, and it’s a hard time of the year to do comedy.
 It’s the time when all the best-of and who’s-next lists come out, and you might not be on those lists.
 It’s also when shows go on hiatus or just die off, as the hosts say, well, don’t we have something better to do on a Tuesday?
-You say to yourself, well, I went to that show ten times last year in hopes of being booked on it.
+You say to yourself, well, I went to that show ten times last year in hopes of being booked on it and that was time wasted.
 It’s also the time of year when you have to justify to your parents what you’re still doing in LA.

 And then it’s Spring, when all the festivals write to say you didn’t qualify to fly yourself to a small city and do unpaid shows, but it’s only because they had SO many comics apply for SO few spots.
 And who decided you didn’t make the cut?
 A guy who sleeps on his friend’s couch and lives on burritos.

 Some festivals you’ve been applying to for so long that other people have started comedy, done that festival, and quit comedy again, all while you’re still sending in your thirty bucks.
 You realize that one festival has taken three hundred dollars from you, and you could have just flown yourself to New York to do unpaid sets.
 You’re on a show with a guy whose whole set is about how he likes smoking pot and how dating is hard, and he’s done every comedy festival you haven’t done.
 It’s a hard time of year to be a comic then.